 MoDOT performs environmental compliance training for construction site inspectors, resident engineers, designers and other personnel, including contractors and consultants, to ensure that erosion control inspections are being conducted in a consistent fashion statewide.
 The individual who performs the training is organizationally located in MoDOT’s Environmental Section and does not have supervisory authority over the construction personnel who perform inspections.
 However, the same individual who performs training has the responsibility of performing statewide audits of construction sites to ensure that SWPPPs are being followed to the extent that off-site contamination does not occur.
 The individual usually will visit every construction site at least once per year and meet with MoDOT resident engineers, inspectors or contractors to evaluate the land disturbance elements of the project and to ensure consistency of inspections.
 In cases where deficiencies are identified, the resident engineer or inspector has the responsibility to see that the deficiencies are corrected.

-(Note: There are scenarios associated with the use of borrow and excess (waste) disposal areas, as well as portable batch plants, when the contractor may be responsible for site inspections.
+(Note: There are scenarios associated with the use of borrow and excess (waste) disposal areas, as well as portable plants, when the contractor may be responsible for site inspections.
 Please refer to Fig. 806.8.1 for inspection responsibilities in these scenarios.)

 806.8.11 Diamond Grinding & Other Surface Treatments